truenas/middleware/docs/userguide/freenas_storage.rst

 Create Dataset
 ~~~~~~~~~~~~~~

 An existing ZFS volume can be divided into datasets.
-Permissions, compression, deduplication, and quotas can be set on a per dataset basis, allowing more
+Permissions, compression, deduplication, and quotas can be set on a per-dataset basis, allowing more
 granular control over access to storage data.
 A dataset is similar to a folder in that you can set permissions; it is also similar to a filesystem in that
 you can set properties such as quotas and compression as well as create snapshots.

 .. note:: ZFS provides thick provisioning using quotas and thin provisioning using reserved space.

-If you select an existing :menuselection:`ZFS volume --> Create Dataset`, you will see the screen shown in Figure 8.1d.
+If you select an existing ZFS volume in the tree then click "Create Dataset", you will see the screen shown in Figure 8.1d.

-Once a dataset is created, you can click on that dataset and select "Create Dataset", thus creating a nested dataset, or a dataset within a dataset.
-You can
-also create a zvol within a dataset.
-When creating datasets, double-check that you are using the "Create Dataset" option for the intended volume or dataset.
-If you get confused when creating a dataset on a volume, click all existing datasets to close them--the remaining "Create Dataset" will be for the volume.

 **Figure 8.1d: Creating a ZFS Dataset**

 |dataset.png|

 .. |dataset.png| image:: images/dataset.png
-    :width: 4.6in
+    :width: 7.6in
-    :height: 3.1in
+    :height: 4.7in

 Table 8.1d summarizes the options available when creating a ZFS dataset.
 Some settings are only available in "Advanced Mode".
 To see these settings, either
 click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in